MarkVelez/godot-customizable-crosshair/README.md

 **Crosshair settings**
 - Thickness
 - Size (length of the lines)
 - Gap (distance between the middle of the screen and the starts of the lines)
 - Color
 - Dot in the middle of the screen
 - Dynamic crosshair movement based on customizable inputs
 - Crosshair outline with thickness adjustment
 - T-style configuration (removes the top line)
+- Extra horizontal lines
+- Different crosshair line styles

 ## Usage